Privacy and cookie statement of www.debrauw.com

 We use this data: to assess your suitability for the position, to safeguard our internal control and security, to comply with legal obligations, and to handle requests for reimbursement of your expenses.
 We also use the information to determine your employment terms.
 We process this data to ensure that we find suitable candidates for our vacancies, or – in the case of identity documents and certificates of conduct – because we have a legal obligation to do so.

 If you have applied to work at De Brauw and you have been hired, the data will be added to your employee file and retained for seven years after you leave De Brauw.
-If you have been accepted to one of our student master classes, the data will be stored for two years.
-If you have applied for work or for a masterclass and your application has been rejected, the data will be retained for a period of four weeks after our decision, unless you give us permission to use your personal data to inform you of any suitable vacancy or position in the near future.
+If you have been accepted to one of our student events, the data will be stored for two years.
+If your application has been rejected, the data will be retained for a period of four weeks after our decision, unless you give us permission to use your personal data to inform you of any suitable vacancy or position in the near future.
 In that case, we will retain your data for one year.

 The job application platform is provided by Connexys B.V. as processor.